A Weekend of Music, Classes, Community, and Dance

 At the Lewiston-Auburn Campus of University of Southern Maine

-Welcome to the inaugural Fiddle-icious Traditions weekend!
+Welcome to the second annual Fiddle-icious Traditions weekend!

 - Foundations for building a musical community in your own town